Premier League promotion: Who is in the mix for Championship playoffs?

 First, Championship side Burnley confirmed their return to the Premier League when they were promoted back to the top flight of English football with a 2-1 victory over Middlesbrough in early April.

-And Vincent Kompany’s side have won the EFL Championship title on April 25 after beating Blackburn Rovers.
+And Vincent Kompany’s side then won the EFL Championship title on April 25 after beating Blackburn Rovers.

 [ MORE: How to watch the Premier League on NBC ]